 Sweet and tangy healthy orange chicken that’s better than takeout!
-The chicken is coated, baked, and tossed in the best orange chicken sauce!
-Because the ingredients are simple and fresh, this is a paleo orange chicken recipe that’s totally gluten free.
+The chicken is coated, baked, and tossed in the best homemade orange chicken sauce!
 The perfect family-friendly weeknight dish!

 I’m going to go out on a limb and say that this is quite possibly my most favorite weeknight dinner recipe to make.
 It’s got all the components of a winner winner chicken dinner—incredibly flavorful, easy to make, made with fresh and healthy ingredients, includes the most perfect sweet and tangy orange sauce, and the kids love it!

 If you’re a fan of Panda Express orange chicken, this recipe is everything you’ve been craving.
 There’s no frying, no mess, and it cooks up in under 30 minutes!
 You simply coat the chicken in the flour mixture, baked it, and toss the crispy chicken pieces in the best orange chicken sauce on the planet.